fybrik/fybrik/docs/FybrikNetworkTopologiesAndRequirements.md

 The following picture demonstrates different Fybrik data plane connection types.
 ![](./images/ConnectionTypes.png)

 User applications (workloads) achieve the Fybrik data plane via its entry point.
-Depends on the location of the application we can separate 3 different connection types:
+There are 3 different connection types, based on the location of the application:
 - `1a` - the application and the data plane entry module are collocated on the same Kubernetes cluster.
 - `1b` - the application is running on a Kubernetes cluster, but Fybrik cannot control the cluster.
 - `1c` - the application is not deployed on a kubernetes cluster.